raamana/visualqc/_sources/interface.rst.txt

 Review interface - Functional MRI
 ----------------------------------
  - Right click to open a given time point (also known as frame)
+ - Use the arrow keys to traverse in time (right/up keys to increase the frame, and left/down key to decrease it)
  - Right click again on slices to zoom them further full-window
  - Press ``alt+s`` to show the std. dev map (voxel-wise, over time) -